-- The Black Families of Hutto Friends is throwing its third-ever Juneteenth event on Saturday, June 18, with a march, speakers, and a festival with vendors and food trucks.
-The march will end at 1:30 p.m. at Adam Orgain Park, with speakers beginning there at 1:30 p.m. and the festival from 2 p.m. to 6 p.m.
+- The Black Families of Hutto is throwing its next Juneteenth event, with a march, speakers, and a festival with vendors and food trucks.
+The march runs from 12:30 to 1:30 p.m. with the end at Adam Orgain Park, and then the festival runs through 6 p.m.
 (1001 Co Rd 137, Hutto)